lasthyphen/dgc-polls/governance/polls/DGC Parsing test - April 6, 2023.md

 start_date: 2023-04-06T16:00:00
 end_date: 2023-04-10T16:00:00
 ---
-# Poll: Updating HVBank (RWA-009) Legal Agreements - April 3, 2023
+# Poll: Update Dijets Parser Params - April 9, 2023

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the [Collateral Engineering Services Core Unit](https://mips.makerdao.com/mips/details/MIP38#collateral-engineering-services-ces-001-).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Thursday, April 6 at 16:00 UTC.